 Get the Most for Your Money

+The cost to install central air can vary significantly.
 Book heating and cooling contractors to install air conditioning or heating during their slow seasons -- early in the spring and fall.
 As well as a shorter wait for a service call, you may receive discounts on labor and equipment.

 Energy Star certifies air conditioning systems that meet its standards of efficiency and environmental friendliness.
 It also provides reviews of those it considers most efficient.
 When you purchase an Energy Star-certified appliance, you may be eligible for a federal tax credit.
 Rebates may also be available from the state government or the manufacturer.

 Install a programmable or smart thermostat for even more energy savings.
+To learn more about the duct work or HVAC installation cost, contact one of our air conditioning contractors from Networx today.